How To Start A Blog in 2023 And Make Money -Ultimate Free Guide

-Q. What’s the difference between WordPress.com and WordPress.org?
+Q. I still don’t understand the difference between WordPress.com and WordPress.org … help!

-A. Glad you asked… here’s a simple and easy to follow post to answer that for you What’s the difference between WordPress.com and WordPress.org
+A. Glad you asked… if you need further info on the differences, here’s a simple and easy to follow post to answer that for you What’s the difference between WordPress.com and WordPress.org

 Q. What other tools or resources should I look into to help me as a beginner blogger?

 A. Excellent question!… this outta help The best blogging tools to grow your blog .
 I also have a resources link up on my main menu with freebies and resources I offer.

 A. I know, I know!
 SEO can be scary.
 We’ve all been there.
 Don’t worry.
 Take a breath, grab a hot tea.
 If you need further info on SEO than is provided in this guide, I’ve got you covered with this basic guide for beginners SEO for bloggers – a beginners guide